 1. Test their intrinsic motivation

 Let’s be honest Arizona is nowhere you want to spend your summer.
 Our July through September is equivalent to winter in Chicago.
 You just bear it, but you definitely don’t want to spend much time outside.
-(Although, there’s no shoveling snow in 115 degree heat, so I still prefer the high temps over low extremes!)
-The only outdoor playtime for kids here is in the pool.
-Camp will give them the ability to enjoy lake time activities as well as sports and other outdoor fun that they wouldn’t get to do here.
+The only outdoor playtime for kids here is in the swimming pool.
+Camp will give them the ability to enjoy activities on the lake as well as sports and other outdoor fun that they wouldn’t get to do here.